Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 It was bumpy, and you’ll have to use extra force to plow through the thicker fibers, but it’s doable.

-I also tried it on a thinner pile carpet, but (nonetheless) still plush versus my test rugs at home.
+I also tried it on a thinner pile carpet, but (nonetheless) it is still plush versus my test rugs at home.

 And here’s how much it picked up after a few minutes of vacuuming.